Tom Konchalski: Personal life

 Konchalski was known for not using many pieces of modern technology in his work.
 He never owned a computer, and only used a cellphone after his retirement.
 Instead, Konchalski used a typewriter to compile each edition of HSBI.
 Konchalski owned an answering machine for only six months before discarding it, attributing the decision to spending too much time returning calls.
 Rick Pitino called Konchalski "the single toughest person in the world to reach."
 Konchalski also did not have a car or a driver's license.
 Konchalski would have coaches or friends drive him hours between states in the U.S. to scout high school basketball players.
 Konchalski lived at home until he was 38, when his mother died in 1984.
 He then moved into a one-bedroom apartment in Forest Hills, where he rarely stayed and had nothing displayed on the walls.

 Konchalski was also attributed to having a strong memory relating to his field.
 According to Bill Raftery, Garfinkel once showed Konchalski a photo of eight basketball players going for a rebound, with Konchalski being able to name every one and people in each of their lives.
-A New York Times article recounted how Konchalski could quickly remember players he scouted from decades before and at what event he scouted them at.
+A New York Times article recounted how Konchalski could quickly remember players he scouted from decades before and at what event he scouted them.
 Sports marketing executive Kevin Foley said Konchalski's ability to remember so many names without the aid of a phone was "uncanny".
 Sportswriter and friend of Konchalski, Adam Zagoria, wrote that the former had an incredible knack for remembering small details even while he was in the hospital.
 Konchalski said of his reputed great memory, "You remember the things you care about most."

 Konchalski never married and had no children, saying that "Basketball has been my mistress, but my faith is my lawful wife."
 He was a devout Catholic and attended mass daily.